bahy99/Two-Tier-app-via-Terraform/README.md

      To clean up and destroy the resources created by this Terraform project, run the following command:
        # terraform destroy
      Terraform will prompt for confirmation.
 Enter yes to proceed with the destruction.
+## Contributing
+    Contributions are welcome!
+If you find any issues or want to enhance this project, please submit a pull request.